codeformuenster/stadtradeln-vis/README.md

 ## Prepare visualization

+- Execute `node make-vectortiles.js` to generate the tiles
 - Obtain mapbox token and set it in `index.html` (`mapboxgl.accessToken =...`
 - Change the `var selectedYear = "...` to the year you want to show